-Sustainability and Environment R66.
-9 Water sensitive urban design principles mu Requirements be included to manage stormwater and Buildings must be designed in passively irrigate trees and other vegetatio accordance with any relevant Council R67. Ζ. Road layout and lot design must minimise sustainability design policies. and aim to balance cut and fill and respon Dwellings must be sited and to the site's existing drainage patterns. oriented to provide: R68. ω.
-A continuous street tree canopy must appropriate solar access, be included as part of every new adequate use of daylight, shading development to meet Council standards. and prevailing breezes, and minimised energy usage for heating in winter and cooling in summer.
-Buildings must incorporate high quality, sustainable materials and methods to the satisfaction of the Responsible Authority.
-Parks interfacing with Toolern Creek or other conservation areas must be designed to Landscaping adjacent to habitat zones must use indigenous plants.
-Any parks adjacent to Toolern Creek must be designed to minimise disturbance to habitat zones and Growling Grass Frog habitat.
+- R59.
+Buildings must be designed in accordance with any relevant Council sustainability design policies. - R60.
+Dwellings must be sited and oriented to provide: - appropriate solar access, - adequate use of daylight, shading and prevailing breezes, and - minimised energy usage for heating in winter and cooling in summer. - R61.
+Buildings must incorporate high quality, sustainable materials and methods to the satisfaction of the Responsible Authority. - R62.
+Parks interfacing with Toolern Creek or other conservation areas must be designed to enhance the areas of conservation value. - R63.
+Landscaping adjacent to habitat zones must use indigenous plants. - R64.
+Any parks adjacent to Toolern Creek must be designed to minimise disturbance to habitat zones and Growling Grass Frog habitat. - R65.
 Rainwater run-off from buildings must be harvested for re-use or recycling.